contao/docs/docs/manual/guides/local-installation/laragon.en.md

 ![Enter project name]({{% asset "images/manual/guides/local-installation/en/laragon/19_laragon_websiteproject_2.png" %}}?width=250px&classes=shadow)

-- A console window opens: In the background, Contao 4.9 (including all required packages) is installed via Composer.
+- A console window opens: In the background, Contao {{< current-version >}} (including all required packages) is installed via Composer.
-Afterwards, the Contao Manager script is downloaded and saved in the subfolder `web/` as `contao-manager.phar.php`.
+Afterwards, the Contao Manager script is downloaded and saved in the subfolder `public/` as `contao-manager.phar.php`.
 - Laragon also automatically creates a database of the same name "*mycompany*" and a virtual host `mycompany.local`
 - For the virtual host, the Windows hosts file must also be updated.
 Therefore, depending on the Windows User Account Control (UAC) configuration, you may be prompted to confirm the changes to the system file after installation is complete.